You are probably like most people and want to control your money, rather than have it control you.

 Without a money plan, you can’t make the necessary adjustments required to control your money.

 It doesn’t have to be complicated, a simple spreadsheet by month is all it takes.
-If you want something more automated and designed to support you from the beginning, you can get my 5 Steps to Financial Freedom program that includes my Money Planner resource tool.
+If you want something more automated and designed to support you from the beginning, you can get my 5 Steps to Financial Freedom program which includes my Money Planner resource tool.

 Invest in Yourself First